 Out of the 375 COVID-19 patients reported to have skin rashes in Spain, 19 % showed COVID toes.
 Most young patients with COVID toes remain otherwise asymptomatic.
 This symptom usually lasts for around 10 to 12 days and appears later in the course of the disease.

 It is not new for viruses to cause skin rashes, as it is commonly seen in chickenpox, measles, herpes, etc. But what makes the coronavirus so unique is its potential to cause so many varieties of skin rashes.
 Apart from COVID toes, the following skin rashes have also been reported in those 375 patients-

-Chicken Pox-Like Lesions - In 9 % of the cases, small itchy blisters were found in the limbs and trunk.
+Chickenpox-Like Lesions - In 9 percent of the cases, small itchy blisters were found in the limbs and trunk.
 These blisters lasted for about 10 days and were common in middle-aged patients.

-Urticaria - In 19 % of the patients, hives-like pink or white, itchy, and raised lesions were reported.
+Urticaria - In 19 percent of the patients, hives-like pink or white, itchy, and raised lesions were reported.
 These were commonly appreciated in the palms.

-Livedo or Necrosis - In older and critically ill patients, the skin turned red or blue due to poor blood circulation.
+Livedo or Necrosis - In older and critically ill patients, the skin turns red or blue due to poor blood circulation.

 Even though these skin lesions were reported in many patients, they mostly occur along or after the respiratory symptoms, so they do not really help in diagnosing COVID-19.

 Multisystem Inflammatory Syndrome in Kids

 The CDC (Centers for Disease Control and Prevention), on May 14, reported a multisystem inflammatory syndrome in children (MIS-C) associated with the coronavirus.
 It has been reported in patients younger than 21 years and can result in unique symptoms.